This blog may contain affiliate links. Read our disclosure policy for more info.

 From Nuwara Eliya, you can join a tour that will directly transfer you to Ella and show you some of the best places.
 The drive to Ella is gorgeous in itself, and then you’ll be able to check out the Nine Arches Bridge, Ella Rock, Little Adam’s Peak, and the endless amounts of scenery (including waterfalls!) to and back from Ella!

 In all honesty, there are a ton of fun things to do in Ella, so if you can, I recommend actually staying a couple of nights in Ella.

 You can book this particular tour in advance online.
-It is a full-day experience and includes a guide, breakfast, transport on the train, and a driver to take you around Ella for just $30 USD!
+It is a full-day experience and includes a guide, breakfast, and a driver to take you to and around Ella for just $60 USD!

 19. Stay at a Guesthouse with an Epic View

 Around Lake Gregory in Nuwara Eliya, there are many great guesthouses located up in the hills.
 These guesthouses are very cheap and offer incredible views!